dannguyen/journalism-syllabi/README.md

 <a href="https://github.com/stanfordjournalism/stanford-progj-2020">Homepage</a>
         </h5>

+        <p><small>
-        <p><em>This course introduces general purpose programming skills commonly used in the news.
-Students will gain basic proficiency in the Unix shell and Python programming while practicing skills such as web scraping, acquiring data from public APIs, cleaning and transforming data, and working with spreadshe...</em></p>
+        This course introduces general purpose programming skills commonly used in the news.
+Students will gain basic proficiency in the Unix shell and Python programming while practicing skills such as web scraping, acquiring data from public APIs, cleaning and transforming data, and working with spreadshe
+        </small></p>

         <p>Instructors: Serdar Tumgoren</p>
     </td>
     <td>
-        Stanford University
+        <small>Stanford University</small>
     </td>
   </tr>